marcel-goldschen-ohm/zarr-view/README.md

 # Path slice
 It can be useful to view only a subset of a large hierarchy.
 This can be done in the `ZarrViewer` widget by specifying a path or path slice to view.

-All functions for Zarr hierarchy path slices are in `zarr_path_utils.py` which is independent of the Qt graphics views.
+All functions for Zarr hierarchy path slices are in `zarr_path_utils.py` which is independent of the Qt model-view classes in `ZarrViewer.py`.
 Thus, these path utilities may be useful outside of the Qt tree model-view interface.
 The paths in a slice are found by regex matching paths in the hierarchy.

 Consider the following Zarr hierarchy where branches are groups and leaves are either groups or arrays:
 ```